thefalc/instabread-codelab-sample/README.md

 ### Understanding the code

-1. Open the [components/Layout.js](/baseline/components/Layout.js) file.
+1. Open the [**components/Layout.js**](/baseline/components/Layout.js) file.
 This file is used by every client-side page for creating the base HTML for the page layout.
-1. At the top of the file, there’s a function called `getBearerToken`.
-This function calls the server endpoint `api/skyflow-token`, which uses your service account key to generate an access token that your client-side code can use to call the APIs for your vault.
-You don’t need to do any updates or modifications to this file.
+1. At the top of the file, there’s a function called **getBearerToken**.
+This function calls the server endpoint, **api/skyflow-token**, which uses your service account key to generate an access token.
+Your client-side code uses the token to call the APIs for your vault.
+You don’t need to make any updates or modifications to this file.
-1. Open the [pages/sign-up.js](/baseline/pages/sign-up.js) file.
+1. Open the [**pages/sign-up.js**](/baseline/pages/sign-up.js) file.
 This file is the frontend for the shopper account creation page.
-1. Scroll down to a function called `signUpHandler`.
+1. Move down to the function named **signUpHandler**.
 This function is invoked when the **Create account** button is clicked.

 ### Configure the Skyflow Client

-Currently, when the `signUpHandler` function is invoked, it shows an alert to the user informing them that this functionality doesn’t exist yet.
-You are going to update this function to send the collected data to your vault.
-To update the [pages/sign-up.js](/baseline/pages/sign-up.js) file, follow these steps:
+Before, when the **signUpHandler** (or sign-up button) was invoked, a message displayed stating the feature didn't exist.
+In the next section, you'll update the [**pages/sign-up.js**](/baseline/pages/sign-up.js) file to send the collected data to your vault.

-1. Remove the line starting with `alert`.
+1. Remove the line beginning with **alert**.
-1. Copy the code below and paste it into the `signUpHandler` below the `event.preventDefault()` line.
+1. Copy and paste the following code into the **signUpHandler** file, below the **event.preventDefault()** line.

 ```javascript
 const skyflowClient = Skyflow.init({